ahessl/ERA_analysis/Readme.md

 #### *Needs*
   - Error message for uneven seasons (is this necessary now with the ComSummary output?)
-  - What is the extra argument on line 115 for com.l ("5")???
-(Fixed see above.)
   - Let's have a report of the years that were chosen and # for compositing

 ### 5. ncdfRead.R - imports netcdf file, allows operator to choose variable in the console.
 Extracts the variable data and determines whether the naming system is "months" or "days and names layers appropriately.
 Lastly, rotates coordinate system of raster if longitude is not -180 - 180.